nortikin/sverchok/docs/nodes/solid/wire_face.rst

 * **Planar**.
 If checked, then the generated Face will be planar (flat).
 For this, all input curves must lie in one plane.
 If not checked, then non-planar curves are allowed, and the surface will be not flat.
 Checked by default.
+* **Close wire**.
+If checked, the node will automatically close the loop defined by provided curves, in case it is not already closed.
+It is done by adding a straight line segment to the list of curves.
+Unchecked by default.
 * **Accuracy**.
 This parameter is only available in the N panel.
 This defines the tolerance for checking if ends of curves coincide.
 Bigger values mean that ends of curves must coincide with better precision.
 The default value is